Trump Criticized On Twitter For 2019 Budget That May Cut $583 Billion From Medicaid, Disability, SNAP

 — Rep. Barbara Lee (@RepBarbaraLee) February 12, 2018

-In spite of the White House claiming that the proposed budget would save $600 million for U.S. taxpayers in comparison to 2017, feedback over the programs that the budget aims to slash is overtaking that notion.
+Despite White House claims that the proposed budget would save $600 million for U.S. taxpayers in comparison to 2017, feedback over the programs that the budget aims to slash is overtaking that notion.
 The 2019 budget would slash $2.8 billion from the United States Environmental Protection Agency while scrapping almost all of the programs related to climate change.

 BREAKING: Trump’s 2019 budget looks to cut Medicaid by $300 billion, Disability programs by $70+ billion, and SNAP by $213 billion!